Jhabua nuns rape case: Investigations

 The most widely spoken theory among the tribals is that a tribal man named Samna had problem with the nuns, paid two local gangs for the assault on the mission.
 Locals claimed that the man had fallen in love with one of the nuns and was upset when she repulsed him.

 The crime reportedly obtained communal and political color after the former BJP Member of the Parliament and VHP leader, Baikunt Lal Sharma justified the gang-rape as the result of "the anger of patriotic, angry Hindus".

 A fact-finding team of the National Commission for Women (NCW) visited the district and said that the episode is not just a case of rape, robbery and molestation, but points to a larger conspiracy.
 The NCW pointed out that the tribals were never known to rape women.
 They came across a report of a man owing the nuns some money and getting angry when asked to pay.
 The NCW also reported that the villagers depended on the nuns for informal education and medical help because of the lack of government services in the area.

 Congress MP, KantiLal Bhuriya accused the BJP for aiding communal elements infiltrating Jhabua from Gujarat and Maharashtra.

-The President of the Madhya Pradesh Christians Association, Indra Iyengar said that another catholic mission was attacked by vandals just miles away from the Nawapura village and Bajrang Dal members attacked another mission and uprooted it's fence.
+The President of the Madhya Pradesh Christians Association, Indra Iyengar said that another catholic mission was attacked by vandals just miles away from the Nawapura village and Bajrang Dal members attacked another mission and uprooted its fence.
 She also said that "3 attacks within a span of 5 days shows that someone has a hidden agenda."